mavlink/qgc-user-guide/en/FlyView/FlyView.md

 You can further configure video display using controls on the switcher:

   ![Video Pop](../../assets/fly/video_pop.jpg)
-- Resize the switcher by dragging the icon in the to right corner.
+- Resize the switcher by dragging the icon in the top right corner.
 - Hide the switcher by pressing the toggle icon in the lower left.
 - Detach the video switcher window by pressing on the icon in its top left corner (once detached, you can move and resize the window just like any other in your OS).